 As a result, it’s really important that us mums educate ourselves on what foods to avoid.
 That’s why we have created the NEW Kids Lunch Box Book.

-The 2nd Edition of the Kids Lunch Boxes Cookbook is a HUGE hardcopy book with over 130 recipes and ideas for your little ones and is a MUST have if you make lunch boxes – or if you want to get your kids eating healthier foods.
+The second edition of the Kids Lunch Boxes Cookbook is a HUGE hardcopy book with over 130 recipes and ideas for your little ones and is a MUST have if you make lunch boxes – or if you want to get your kids eating healthier foods.

 In the meantime, here are eight lunch box snacks to avoid.

 1. Packaged fruit juice and poppers